Kopelson/AjaxWeatherApp/README.md

 ### Error Handler
 ![errorHandler](https://user-images.githubusercontent.com/57735283/95258025-039fc780-07da-11eb-93b8-fc79c30d6100.gif)

-<p>If the user searches a city that doesn't exisit in OpenWeatherMap database, an alert will notify the user and the city name will not be added to the list.
+<p>If the user searches a city that doesn't exists in OpenWeatherMap database, an alert will notify the user and the city name will not be added to the list.
  The search input is also cleared after each request </p>

 ### Clear City List